Ludolf von Alvensleben: Nazi party and SS career

-Alvensleben's career continued after the 1939 Invasion of Poland as commander of the Volksdeutscher Selbstschutz (“German Self-Defense”) organization in what was to become the newly established Reichsgau Danzig-West Prussia.
+Alvensleben's career continued after the 1939 Invasion of Poland as commander of the Volksdeutscher Selbstschutz ('German Self-Defense') organization in what was to become the newly established Reichsgau Danzig-West Prussia.
 He told his men on 16 October 1939:

 The Selbstschutz paramilitary forces, formed by members of the German minority in Poland and led by SS officials, performed mass executions during the Intelligenzaktion Pommern in the "Fordon Valley of Death", the Massacres in Piaśnica, and other atrocities.
 In a letter to Himmler, Alvensleben complained about scrupulous Wehrmacht officers too weak to take drastic measures.
 In 1939 he confiscated the Jewish-owned manors of Rucewo and Rucewko in Reichsgau Wartheland.

 In December 1939, Alvensleben was appointed member-of-staff at the command of Friedrich-Wilhelm Krüger, the SS and Police Leader in Kraków, General Government.
 On 23 May 1940, he was promoted to the rank of Hauptsturmführer in the Waffen-SS.
 From February 1941 he was in service of the Reich Security Main Office, assumed the SS and Police Leader command in Chernigov on 22 October 1941 and of Simferopol in Crimea on 19 November.
-In 1942, Alvensleben was SS inspector of the Durchgangsstrasse IV, a large forced labor project to built a road from Lemberg to Stalino (now Donetsk).
+In 1942, Alvensleben was SS inspector of the Durchgangsstrasse IV, a large forced labor project to build a road from Lemberg to Stalino (now Donetsk).
 From 6 October 1943, he held this position in Nikolaev in the rank of Major General, officially assigned to Army Group A; his tenure was accompanied by irregularities and further mass executions.

 On 19 February 1944, he succeeded Udo von Woyrsch as Higher SS and Police Leader in Dresden.
-He took the occasion to take action against his creditors, such as Carl Wentzel who was denounced after the 20 July Plot, arrested and executed, whereafter Alvensleben was able to release his heavily indebted manor in Schochwitz.
+He took the occasion to take action against his creditors, such as Carl Wentzel who was denounced after the 20 July plot, arrested and executed, whereafter Alvensleben was able to release his heavily indebted manor in Schochwitz.
 In the late days of the war, he left Dresden and fled to the West.

-Post-war flight
+Post-war escape

 In April 1945, Alvensleben was apprehended by British forces.
 At the end of 1945, he escaped from the internment camp at Neuengamme in Hamburg.
 After a short stay in Schochwitz, he fled with his family to Argentina in early 1946.
-Although there is no precise data on when they arrived in the country, a 2000 documentary film records that on 27 November 1952, the government of Juan Domingo Perón granted Alvensleben citizenship under the name of Carlos Lücke.
-He lived until July 1956 in Buenos Aires and then moved to Santa Rosa de Calamuchita.
+Although there is no precise data on when they arrived in the country, according to a 2000 documentary film, the government of Juan Perón granted Alvensleben citizenship under the name of Carlos Lücke on 27 November 1952.
+He lived in Buenos Aires until July 1956 and then moved to Santa Rosa de Calamuchita.
 From November 1952, he served as inspector of fish farming.
+A Polish court sentenced Alvensleben to death in absentia.

-In January 1964, the district court of Munich issued an arrest warrant for Alvensleben for the killing of at least 4,247 people in Poland by units of the Selbstschutz under Alvensleben's command in the autumn of 1939.
+In January 1964, the district court of Munich issued an arrest warrant for Alvensleben for the killing of at least 4,247 people in Poland by units of the Selbstschutz under Alvensleben's command in late 1939.
 Attempts by the prosecution had no consequences for Alvensleben and he died in 1970 in Argentina, without having been brought to trial.